-Drainage is known to pavement professionals to be an important factor affecting pavement performance and preserving public investment.
-Numerous studies have been conducted to date that emphasize the importance of drainage.
-Yet despite this awareness, drainage is not always considered to be a critical component when it comes to design, construction, and maintenance of highway projects.
+Subsurface drainage is known to pavement professionals to be an important factor affecting pavement performance and preservation of public investment.
+Numerous studies have emphasized the importance of subsurface drainage, yet subsurface drainage is not always considered a critical component when it comes to design, construction, and maintenance of pavement.

-The objective of this synthesis is to document the current state of the practice by departments of transportation (DOTs) for designing and accommodating drainage in pavement design, construction, and maintenance.
+The objective of this synthesis is to document the current state of practice by departments of transportation (DOTs) for subsurface drainage in pavement design, construction, and maintenance of highways.

-Information gathered includes (but is not limited to):
+Information to be gathered includes (but is not limited to):

 Information will be collected through literature review, a survey of DOTs, and follow-up interviews with selected agencies for the development of case examples.
 Information gaps and suggestions for research to address those gaps will be identified.

 Teleconference with Consultant: December 11, 2020, 3:00 - 4:00 pm Eastern